TatianaTylosky/launch-your-first-website/guide.md

 ###What did you just do?

 You now have the skeleton layout for your new "About Me" page.
 You're using a few important HTML5 elements - header, section, and footer.
 These elements let you divide the page into semantically meaningful partitions - this technique is called Semantic HTML.
 This means that your markup (HTML tags) match the conceptual model of your page.
 A web page has a header and a footer, and is usually divided up into sections, so it makes sense to make these divisions using the header, footer, and section tags.

-In the past, you might have seen similar tutorials use the div tag for dividing the page.
-While the div tag does mean division and isn't technically wrong, it has no semantic meaning.
-Keep an eye out for more specific elements than just div in the future.
-There's sometimes a better HTML5 element to represent content than a plain div.
-The same can be said for using <tables> tags to create column sections -- it's bad practice.

 ##Header